sbshah97/hello-world/Processing/README.md

 ### Running "Hello World"

-Just execute Processing.exe of the `processing-x.x.x` folder.
+Just execute Processing.exe or double-click the Processing icon to start.
-Now go to `File > Open` to open a .pde file.
+Now go to `File > Open` to open the hello_world.pde file.
 Then just hit the little run button (tiny triangle inside) on the upper left corner.

 **Congratulations!
 You've run your first Processing program on windows!**